-We may be unable to find a method to produce MU1140-S in large-scale commercial quantities.
-If we cannot, we will be unable to generate revenues from sales of our MU1140-S product candidate.
+We may be unable to find a method to produce MU1140 in large-scale commercial quantities.
+If we cannot, we will be unable to generate revenues from sales of our MU1140 product candidate.

-Our antibiotic product candidate, MU1140-S, is a synthetic form of MU1140 produced by our strain of S. mutans.
+Our antibiotic product candidate, MU1140, is produced by our strain of S. mutans.
 To date, it has been produced only in laboratory cultures.
 In March 2005 we successfully developed a methodology for producing MU1140 in quantities sufficient to undertake its preclinical testing.
-In addition, we developed the DPOLT synthetic chemistry methodology to allow large-scale commercial production of the MU1140-S antibiotic.
-However, this methodology may not be feasible for cost effective, large scale manufacture.
-If we are not able to utilize this methodology for large-scale manufacture, we will be unable to partner and generate revenues from this product candidate and our business, financial condition and results of operations will be materially adversely affected.
-We have recently retained Bachem to refine and scale-up GMP production of MU1140-S. The manufacturing of MU1140-S is a highly exacting and complex process.
-Manufacturing MU1140-S on a commercial scale has not yet been achieved so there are additional risks.
+In addition, we developed the DPOLT synthetic chemistry methodology to allow large-scale commercial production of, a synthetic version of MU1140, known as MU1140-S. However, this methodology may not be feasible for cost effective, large scale manufacture.
+We also recently entered into an exclusive collaboration agreement with Intrexon Corporation to use its advanced transgene and cell engineering platforms to achieve sufficient production quantities of MU1140.
+If we are not able to utilize either of these methodologies for large-scale manufacture, we will be unable to partner and generate revenues from this product candidate and our business, financial condition and results of operations will be materially adversely affected.
+The manufacturing of MU1140 is a highly exacting and complex process.
+Manufacturing MU1140 on a commercial scale has not yet been achieved so there are additional risks.
+We entered into an exclusive collaboration agreement with Intrexon's technology to determine if it could result in large sale manufacturing capability for MU1140.
+The Intrexon technology may not be feasible to sufficient to develop large scale manufacturing of MU1140.
 Third-party manufacturers must have additional technical skills and must take multiple steps to attempt to control the manufacturing processes.

-Our ProBiora3 products and our LPT3-04 Weight Loss, SMaRT Replacement Therapy and MU1140-S product candidates face various forms of competition from other products in the marketplace.
+Our ProBiora3 products and our LPT3-04 Weight Loss, SMaRT Replacement Therapy and MU1140 product candidates face various forms of competition from other products in the marketplace.

 The pharmaceutical and biotechnology industries are characterized by intense competition, rapid product development and technological change.
-Most of the competition that our ProBiora3 products and our LPT3-04 Weight Loss, SMaRT Replacement Therapy and MU1140-S product candidates face comes from companies that are large, well established and have greater financial, marketing, sales and technological resources than we have.
+Most of the competition that our ProBiora3 products and our LPT3-04 Weight Loss, SMaRT Replacement Therapy and MU1140 product candidates face comes from companies that are large, well established and have greater financial, marketing, sales and technological resources than we have.
 Our ProBiora3 products compete with a range of consumer and nutraceutical products.
-Our commercial success with the LPT3-04 Weight Loss Agent, SMaRT Replacement Therapy and MU1140-S will depend on our ability and the ability of any sub-licensees to compete effectively in marketing and product development areas including, but not limited to, sales and branding, drug safety, efficacy, ease of use, patient or customer compliance, price, marketing and distribution.
+Our commercial success with the LPT3-04 Weight Loss Agent, SMaRT Replacement Therapy and MU1140 will depend on our ability and the ability of any sub-licensees to compete effectively in marketing and product development areas including, but not limited to, sales and branding, drug safety, efficacy, ease of use, patient or customer compliance, price, marketing and distribution.
 There can be no assurance that competitors will not succeed in developing and marketing products that are more desirable or effective than our ProBiora3 products or the products developed from our product candidates or that would render our products obsolete and non-competitive.
 We anticipate that our SMaRT Replacement Therapy, if approved for the treatment of tooth decay, would compete with other companies attempting to develop technologies in the oral health care market, including vaccines.

-We rely on the significant experience and specialized expertise of our senior management and scientific team and we have incurred significant turnover in key positions in the last six months.
+We rely on the significant experience and specialized expertise of our senior management and scientific team and we have incurred significant turnover in key positions in the last nine months.